Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

 3) Copy the XML to a text editor, I used VS code.
 This makes it easier to find addresses using ctrl+f.

 4) Replace the first line (domain type) in the XML with the line below `<domain xmlns:qemu="http://libvirt.org/schemas/domain/qemu/1.0" type="kvm">`.
+This is so you can add QEMU arguments to the XML.

 5) Remove the "address type" line for all the devices, except for the devices that isn't a part of the GPU.
 Meaning delete all lines that start with `        <address type`, that isn't a part of the GPU.
+This is so that no device address conflicts with the NVIDIA GPU devices addresses that you will set.

 6) Replace the address type's "domain", "bus", "slot" and "function", with the source "domain", "bus", "slot" and "function", of all the NVIDIA GPU Devices.